 Australia Speed Test Results:

 Judging by the results above, Proton VPN is slower than NordVPN, which is still the fastest VPN.
-However, while using the server in the UK, the speed reduction isn’t that noticeable.
+But while using the server in the UK, the speed reduction isn’t that noticeable.
 The US server showed decent results, with an increase in latency.
 Australian and Japanese servers suffered a huge ping increase.

 | UK Server | US Server | Japan Server | Australia Server | |

-| ⬇️ DL Speed Loss | 12.5% | 30% | 44% | 53.4% |
+| 📥 DL Speed Loss | 12.5% | 30% | 44% | 53.4% |

-| ⬆️ UL Speed Loss | 6.2% | 13.9% | 26.3% | 38.3% |
+| 📤 UL Speed Loss | 6.2% | 13.9% | 26.3% | 38.3% |

-Is Proton VPN Good for Gaming?
+⚡ Is Proton VPN Fast for Gaming?

 On that note, let’s address gaming in our Proton VPN review for 2026.
 Gaming performance is average, and it’s not bad when using close-distance servers.
 We had no issues playing fast-paced shooters online with Proton VPN, and we’d say it’s a good VPN for Black Ops 7 and other popular shooters for low latency.

 When enabling port forwarding, the situation is a bit better, so we recommend turning it on before gaming sessions.
-That said, it’s better to get a bit faster VPN for gaming instead, and we recommend NordVPN.
+That said, it’s better to get a bit faster VPN for gaming instead, and we advise NordVPN.

-Can I Use Proton VPN for P2P and Torrenting?
+Proton VPN Review: P2P Transfers and Torrenting

 Torrenting with Proton VPN is enjoyable thanks to its dedicated P2P servers.
-The good news is that it offers them in 127 countries, so pretty much the entire network is optimized.
+The good news is that it offers them in 145 countries, so pretty much the entire network is optimized.
 We tested it on qBitTorrent primarily, but it’s also a respectable VPN for uTorrent and many other torrent clients for privacy and speed.

-In our tests, download speeds were sufficient, and when we used port forwarding, we didn’t notice any particular improvements.
+In our tests, download speeds were sufficient, and when we used port forwarding, we didn’t notice any improvements.
 However, we used nearby servers; European locations like Serbia, Bulgaria, Hungary, and others.
 With this setup, we never had issues with slow downloads and connection interruptions.

 In this Proton VPN test and review, we should also talk about bypassing censorship.
 Not many VPNs are known for working in China and similar countries, except for NordVPN, ExpressVPN, Surfshark, and Astrill VPN.
 Proton VPN does offer Stealth VPN, and since it hides your VPN connection, it should work.